-5 Exempt sectors and institutions
+Exempt sectors and institutions

-Does the data protection law cover all sectors and types of organisation, or are some areas of activity outside its scope?
+Does the data protection law cover all sectors and types of organisation or are some areas of activity outside its scope?

 Exemptions from the full rigour of the law apply in some circumstances and for some instances of processing.
 A wide exemption applies to processing by individuals for personal and domestic use, but no sectors or institutions are outside the scope of the law.
-Recent European case law has clarified that this exemption applies only to 'purely domestic' activities.
+Recent European case law has clarified that this exemption applies only to 'purely domestic' or household activities, with no connection to a professional or commercial activity.
+This means that if PII is only used for such things as writing to friends and family or taking pictures for personal enjoyment, such use of PII will not be subject to the GDPR.